 This yearly cycle of work and a long break and work again helped to develop my ideas about the purpose of productivity and the radical margin we need to carve out in our lives.
 Too often, people preach productivity for its own sake, which is not enough.
 It simply encourages overwork and burnout.

 I found I can work harder and more effectively now knowing that a sabbatical is just around the corner.
-There won’t be gaps in my blog posts, for instance.
+There won’t be gaps in my articles, for instance.
 That’s already been taken care of.

 Taking sabbaticals requires some adjustment in your thinking.
 It also requires some planning and financial resources.
 And I realize that, after stepping down from Thomas Nelson, I was in a rare position.
 But after we did it the first time, it struck me that we could have started sabbaticals years before.